jmmk/javascript-externs-generator/README.md

 * Make sure phantomjs is installed (follow instructions at https://github.com/bensu/doo#setting-up-environments)
 * `lein doo phantom test`

+## Test out externs with the Closure Compiler

+### Install Closure Compiler
+With homebrew, this is as simple as `brew install closure-compiler`.
+For other options, see [the Closure Compiler docs](https://developers.google.com/closure/compiler/)

+### Run the compiler in advanced mode
+`closure-compiler --compilation_level ADVANCED [--externs externs.js,] --js file.js[,] [--js_output_file output.js]`

+Ideally, it should run successfully and the generated output should not mangle any symbols you are using from the library

 ## Issues
 Please report any issues to https://github.com/jmmk/javascript-externs-generator/issues